 Outage Caused by Utility Company

 In most states, landlords will be responsible for ensuring that power is provided even if it’s out of their control.
-Where the power company fails to provide electricity for a unit, the landlord will be in violation of the “implied warranty of habitability” – an implied guarantee that the apartment is suitable for human habitation.
-For example, in New York, the highest court ruled that, “acts of third parties or natural disaster are within the scope of the warranty as well.”
+Where the power company fails to provide electricity for a unit, the landlord will violate the “implied warranty of habitability” – an implied guarantee that the apartment is suitable for human habitation.
+For example, in New York, the highest court ruled that “acts of third parties or natural disaster are within the scope of the warranty as well.”
 Park West Management Corp. v.
 Mitchell, 47 NY2d 316, 418 NYS2d 310.
 That means the tenant is free to move out and the landlord must return the tenant’s deposit.

 Breaking the Lease

 If the landlord has broken a promise in the lease, the tenant is free to break their end of the agreement too.
 The tenant can move out and is entitled to get their deposit back.
 Alternatively, the tenant can go to court and seek a reduction in rent or a court order requiring the landlord to fix the problem.